a-rich/DJ-Tools/docs/tutorials/developer_docs/playlist_filters.md

 - If it is, then tracks in that playlist must have a genre tag besides 'Hip Hop' and 'R&B'
 - If it is not, then tracks in that playlist must have only genre tags 'Hip Hop' and 'R&B'

-::: djtools.collection.playlist_filters.HipHopFilter
-    options:
-        show_bases: false
-        members: false
-        show_docstring_description: false

 ### MinimalDeepTechFilter
 - Checks to see if a playlist named 'Minimal Deep Tech' is a child of a playlist named 'Techno' or 'House'
 - If it's a child of a 'Techno' playlist, then at least one other genre tag must contain the substring 'techno' (case insensitive)
 - If it's a child of a 'House' playlist, then at least one other genre tag must contain the substring 'house'

-::: djtools.collection.playlist_filters.MinimalDeepTechFilter
-    options:
-        show_bases: false
-        members: false
-        show_docstring_description: false
+### ComplexTrackFilter
+- Checks to see if the playlist, or a parent playlist, contains the substring 'complex'
+- Filters tracks that contain fewer than a set number of tags (only includes "other" tags, does not include genre tags)
+- When instantiated, `ComplexTrackFilter` takes optional arguments for the `minimum_tags_for_complex_track` as well as the list of `exclude_tags` which may not count towards the total number of tags

 ### TransitionTrackFilter
 - Checks to see if the playlist, or a parent playlist, contains the substring 'transition'
 - Checks to see if the playlist contains one, and only one, of the substrings 'genre' or 'tempo'
 - Filters tracks that contain a special annotation in their comments field
 - The expected annotation must match the following syntax `[ token1 / token2]` where a `token` must be strings if it's a 'genre' transition playlist or numbers if it's a 'tempo' transition playlist

-::: djtools.collection.playlist_filters.TransitionTrackFilter
-    options:
-        show_bases: false
-        members: false
-        show_docstring_description: false

-### ComplexTrackFilter
-- Checks to see if the playlist, or a parent playlist, contains the substring 'complex'
-- Filters tracks that contain fewer than a set number of tags (only includes "other" tags, does not include genre tags)
-- When instantiated, `ComplexTrackFilter` takes optional arguments for the `minimum_tags_for_complex_track` as well as the list of `exclude_tags` which may not count towards the total number of tags

-::: djtools.collection.playlist_filters.ComplexTrackFilter
-    options:
-        show_bases: false
-        members: false
-        show_docstring_description: false